getsentry/sentry-docs/src/collections/_documentation/learn/rollups.md

 sidebar_order: 9
 ---

 An important part of Sentry is how it aggregates similar events together and creates rollups.
 This turns out to be a pretty complex issue and it can be confusing for users about why some information might not be grouped correctly.
+HERE IS MY CHANGE!!!

 The structured data of an event dictates how a rollup is created.
 This varies depending on the data available as well as the language.